Skip to main content

 Nurse.com Blog

-HIPAA Violation Compromises a Patient and Lands a Nurse in Hot Water
+HIPAA Violation Lands a Nurse in Hot Water

-A reader was reprimanded by her state board of nursing for a HIPAA violation because she threw a document with Protected Health Information into a regular trash container rather than the required shredder container.
+A reader was reprimanded by her state board of nursing for a Health Insurance Portability and Accountability Act (HIPAA) violation because she threw a document with Protected Health Information (PHI) into a regular trash container rather than the required shredder container.

 The nurse stated her former employer could not prove private information had been "compromised."
-She said such violations go on all the time and feels nurses are "underdogs" and always suffer consequences for a breach, while other healthcare providers don't.
+She said such violations happen all the time and feels nurses are "underdogs" who always suffer consequences for a breach, while other healthcare providers don't.

 Patient confidentiality and privacy is an ethical and legal duty every healthcare provider must adhere to.
 State privacy and confidentiality laws governing healthcare providers have existed for many years.

 Likewise, state practice acts, including nurse practice acts, authorize professional disciplinary proceedings against healthcare providers who violate patient privacy and/or confidentiality.
-The Health Insurance Portability and Accountability Act mandates this protection in healthcare.
+HIPAA mandates this protection in healthcare.
 Its privacy rules set national standards regulating when PHI may be used and disclosed.

 What exactly is PHI?